user5423/KnowledgeStore/linux-system/process_management.md

 Processes typically execute in `user-space`.
 However when a process requires to execute an action that can only be performed in `kernel-space`, the process then the kernel executes in `kernel-space`.
 The kernel is said to be in **process context** when it is executing intructions on behalf of the user-space process.

 Once the process exits the kernel, the process can either resume in `user-space`, or if there is a higher priority process that is runable, then that process is executed. **NOTE**: The `current` macro is only usable in `kernel-space`.
+S
 The kernel has several well defined interfaces including system calls and exception handlers.
 A process can only be executed in `kernel-space` if it uses a kernel interface.

 ### Process Family Tree

-In Unix systems, there is a hierarchical structure that all processes adhere to, and linux is no different.
+In Unix systems, there is a hierarchical structure that all processes adhere to, and linux is nOo different.
 When the linux system boots up, the first process that is executed is the `init` process (which has PID 1).

 The `init` process is the parent of all Linux processes.
 If you take a look back at the task descriptors (`struct task_struct`), it has a member called ppid (parent PID).
 Every task has a parent, and the set of tasks on a systemcan be visualized as a tree (where tasks can have siblings, parents, and children).
 At the root of the tree is the `init` process, which is the only task to not have a parent process.